zootedb0t/dwm/README.md

 - [dwm-alternativetags](https://dwm.suckless.org/patches/alternativetags/) - This patch introduces alternative tags which can be switched on the fly for the sole purpose of providing visual aid.

 - [dwm-restartsig](https://dwm.suckless.org/patches/restartsig/) - dwm can now be restarted via `MOD+CTRL+SHIFT+Q` or by `kill -HUP dwmpid`.

+-[dwm-winicon](https://dwm.suckless.org/patches/winicon/) - This a patch that enables dwm to show window icons.

 </details>